CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 ## METHODOLOGIES
 <img width="1106" alt="Screenshot 2023-09-15 at 23 40 18" src="https://github.com/WuCandice/King-County-House-Price-Prediction/assets/127648422/85cc1e93-43cc-477d-ae25-92f9978312f9"></p>
-To offer potential investors and homebuyers precise insights into the King County real estate market, I combine exploratory and predictive analytics.
-Initially, I leverage Exploratory Data Analysis (EDA) to clean, enrich, and visualize the data, establishing a solid foundation for the predictive modeling that follows.
+To provide potential investors and homebuyers with precise insights into the King County real estate market, I employ a combination of exploratory and predictive analytics.
+Initially, I utilize Exploratory Data Analysis (EDA) to clean, enrich, and visualize the data, thereby establishing a solid foundation for the subsequent predictive modeling.

-After that, I construct predictive models using two established approaches: Multiple Linear Regression (MLR) and Extreme Gradient Boosting (XGBoost).
-While these approaches utilize different statistical and machine-learning techniques, they work towards a common goal: creating reliable predictive models for house pricing in King County.
-These models will be developed independently to capitalize on the distinct advantages offered by each approach, MLR’s straightforward interpretability and XGBoost’s high predictive accuracy being chief among them.
+Following this, I build predictive models using two well-established approaches: Multiple Linear Regression (MLR) and Extreme Gradient Boosting (XGBoost).
+Although these methods employ different statistical and machine-learning techniques, they share a common objective: to create reliable predictive models for house pricing in King County.
+These models are developed independently to leverage the unique advantages of each approach; for instance, MLR offers straightforward interpretability, while XGBoost is known for its high predictive accuracy.

-Upon completing the development of both models, we move into a comparison and validation phase.
-Here, the performances of the MLR and XGBoost models are rigorously assessed through cross-validation, utilizing key performance metrics such as Mean Absolute Error (MAE) and R-squared value to gauge their predictive power and reliability
+Upon the completion of both models, I proceed to the comparison and validation phase.
+In this stage, the performances of the MLR and XGBoost models are rigorously evaluated through cross-validation.
+I use key performance metrics such as Mean Absolute Error (MAE) and R-squared value to assess their predictive power and reliability.
 ## EXPLORATION
 ### City VS Price
 <img width="1087" alt="Screenshot 2023-09-15 at 23 41 39" src="https://github.com/WuCandice/King-County-House-Price-Prediction/assets/127648422/ce078374-8bfa-42b1-b48d-06ce25902d5d"></p>